 A number of companies now provide home security monitoring.
 And still more provide technology that you can use to monitor your home yourself.
 The latter is becoming more popular; Citi, the parent company of ADT, estimates that self-monitored systems will control 34 percent of the market in the next five years.

 Would you rather have a company monitor your home, or do it yourself?
 To help you decide, consider the pros and cons of using self-monitored security systems instead of those monitored by the companies that own them.

 Pros of Self-Monitoring

-Portability: Because you purchase self-monitoring systems upfront, and not along with a service from a company, you own the system.
+Portability: Because you purchase self-monitoring security systems upfront, and not along with a service from a company, you own the system.
 If you decide to move, you can take your security system with you, as well as add or take away cameras to fit your new home.

 No False Alarms: If your alarm is triggered, professionally monitored security companies typically send police to your house automatically unless you’re able to answer a verification phone call and let them know it’s a false alarm.
 If you’re too late, you may have to pay a fine for the false alarm.

 A self-monitoring system allows you to decide if/when you’d like to get the police involved.
 When you receive an alert telling you your alarm has sensed something, you can access your camera feeds to check what’s going on in the house before notifying authorities.

 Price: Price is likely the most significant difference between self-monitoring and professionally monitored systems.
 Besides paying one cost for the system upfront, you’ll notice that many self-monitoring systems require some kind of paid subscription if you want them to store a certain amount of footage.